metalbear-co/mirrord-vscode/README.md

   <img src="https://raw.githubusercontent.com/metalbear-co/mirrord-vscode/main/media/readme/settings_opt.png" width="20%" alt="A screenshot of mirrord's status bar menu in the VSCode UI, with 'Settings' highlighted">
 </p>

+## Viewing and Adjusting Extension Log Levels

+To investigate issues or collect diagnostics from the mirrord extension, you can increase VSCode’s log level and view the extension’s output.
+Open the Command Palette and run **“Developer: Set Log Level…”**, then select a higher level such as Debug or Trace.
+Next, open **“Output” (View → Output)** and choose `mirrord` from the dropdown list to see all logs emitted by the extension.

 ## Helpful Links

 * [Official documentation for this extension](https://mirrord.dev/docs/using-mirrord/vscode-extension/)